Have you invested in your business by hiring a designer?

-I don’t like it, its too blue, looks to cold, need something warmer, what if we change blue to orange = Great answer
+I don’t like it, it’s too blue, looks to cold, need something warmer = Great answer

 6. Bonus Tip – Art Direction

-Although its not always done, establishing who has the final say or how much responsibility is put on each party is a good way to get better results as it clears expectations.
+Although it’s not always done, establishing who has the final say on a piece of work is a good way to get better results as it clears expectations.

-Do you want the designer to take responsibility of the outcome by doing what they see as the best solution?
+Do you want the designer to take responsibility for the outcome by doing what they see as the best solution?

-Or Do you want the designer to follow your lead, leaving you with the responsibility of best outcome.
+Or Do you want the designer to follow your lead, leaving you with the responsibility for the best outcome?

-It could be a mixture of both but discussing it prior to starting will help clear up what’s expected from the ROI.
+It could be a mixture of both but discussing it prior to starting will help clear up what’s expected.